Aftermath From The Net Neutrality Vote: A Mass Movement To Protect The Open Internet?

 The central idea of the Internet is that every service has the same priority, so any user and company can deliver data over the Internet without having to pay way tolls.
 FCC regulations were in place to ensure this neutrality, and now they are about to be taken away.
 If they are taken away, the Internet in the US will be gone.
 It will be a "data delivery service to whoever can afford to pay" network and small Internet companies can close their shops in the US.

-On a side note, people like you are bigots, beca
+On a side note, people like you are bigots, because everybody with a brain already knows all of what I've just said.

 Re: (Score:1)